German Shepherds and Dangerous Foods: 8 You Must Avoid

 Key Takeaways

-• I’ve seen food-related emergencies firsthand while working with German Shepherds
+• I’ve handled food-related emergencies in German Shepherds firsthand.

-• Some common human foods can cause kidney failure, anemia, or seizures
+• Small amounts of certain human foods can trigger kidney failure, anemia, or seizures.

 Keep Your German Shepherd Away From These 8 Foods